 A large new study focuses on the use of complementary and alternative medicine in Europe.
 This type of medicine is used in a variety of health problems, especially in situations where conventional medical treatment is considered insufficient.

 Data for the study were collected from more than 20 countries, was attended by about 40,000 respondents, the work carried out in collaboration between the University of Helsinki, Tampere and Turku.
-Studied four types of treatment: traditional Asian therapies (Chinese medicine, acupuncture, acupressure), alternative medicine (homeopathy, herbal medicines), manual therapy (massage, palmistry, osteopathy, reflexology) and therapy "mind-body" (hypnosis and spiritual healing ).
+Four types of treatment studied: traditional Asian therapies (Chinese medicine, acupuncture, acupressure), alternative medicine (homeopathy, herbal medicines), manual therapy (massage, palmistry, osteopathy, reflexology) and therapy "mind-body" (hypnosis and spiritual healing).

 According to the study, every fourth participant in the study used complementary and alternative method of treatment in the past year.
 The most common forms of treatment were massage (12 percent), homeopathy (6 percent), osteopathy (5 percent) and herbal folk remedies (5 percent).
 Most of the subjects tried only one type of treatment.